msqr1/Vosklet/README.md

 # Overview
 - A speech recognizer built on Vosk that can be run on the browser, inspired by [vosk-browser](https://github.com/ccoreilly/vosk-browser), but built from scratch and no code taken!
 - Designed with strong exception safety
+- See the examples folder for ways to use the API
+- See the devel folder for the absolutely newest build (not guaranteed to work) and the JS build script

 # Additions to vosk-browser:
 - Download multiple models